 Exporting Exchange mailbox data to PST is considered an inbuilt backup methodology where each user can take a backup of his/her account.
 But if you read various Exchange forums and Microsoft Community messages, you will find that many users find several problems while exporting the mailboxes.
 Here is a scenario-

-“I’m having a problem in exporting mailboxes to PST, all the requests are getting into the queue and remains there with Queued Status.
+“I’m having a problem in exporting mailboxes to PST; all the requests are getting into the queue and remain there with Queued Status.
 I even tried to restart the MRS, the CAS Servers, and MBX Servers, but none of them helped me resolve the issue.”

 Many queries like this are submitted on Exchange forums, Microsoft community, and other Exchange platform.

 Exchange Server is one of the most widely used email servers provided by Microsoft.
 With the help of Exchange server, users can manage their emails, contacts, calendars, etc. Almost every organization relies on Exchange for storing their data or day-to-day activities.
 However, users need to backup their Exchange Data to avoid any data loss or disaster recovery.
 Also, when users want to use their Exchange data with MS Outlook, they need to convert it to PST format.

 As an administrator, you might know how to migrate Exchange mailboxes with PowerShell commands.
 But, while exporting Exchange data to PST or migrating Exchange mailboxes, many users often face an error “New-MailboxExportRequest Stuck in Queued Status.”